AmruthaAkhila0730/Guess-The-StateOfIndia/README.md

 1. Run the script.
 2. The game will show a partially hidden name of a state.
+3. Guess the full name of the state using lowercase letters only.
-3. You have 3 attempts to guess the full name of the state.
+4. You have 3 attempts to guess the full name of the state.

 ## Requirements